FIAF/fiaf-cataloguing-manual/markdown/D.1.0.0.0-309e/en.md

         William Butlin personal films
         Hollywood interviews (unedited production material for series Hollywood) BFI London Film Festival Awards 2010 – production material, etc.
-        Fifties  features  (videotape  collection  of  production  material,  with  each  of  the

-tapes given an identifying acquisition title:
+        Fifties  features  (videotape  collection  of  production  material,  with  each  of  the tapes given an identifying acquisition title:
         B1-3 Sylvia Syms I/V
         B4-6 Sylvia Syms I/V & Jill Craigie I/V

 “David Lean home movies,” “Fifties features,” etc. would be the Work titles for the collection-level description, with Collection as its description level.

 The individual components of this collection would also be created as individual Works with Work titles at the Analytic level of description.

 For example:

     Egypt
     India
     India no.2
     Kenya

 These  titles  should  then  be  linked  to  the  collection-level  description  and  assigned “part of” relationship.

 Aggregate compilation videos/DVDs that are collections of individual works existing as entities in their own right, e.g. Portrait of a miner is a DVD of various Mining review shorts which had their own individual release as complete entities or works.

-•

-•

-Portrait of a miner would be created as the work title, with the description level of Collection.
+- Portrait of a miner would be created as the work title, with the description level of Collection.

-Each of the Mining review Works used in Portrait of a miner would then be linked to it and assigned a “contained in” relationship (see Appendix E.5 Mod- elling Aggregates).
+- Each of the Mining review Works used in Portrait of a miner would then be linked to it and assigned a “contained in” relationship (see [Appendix E.5 Mod- elling Aggregates]()).

 Provide a list of the compiled works contained in the Collections Work in its Synopsis or Summary field.

-199  This aligns with EN15907 definitions relating to Work types and is different and distinct from Collection Aggregates 200 BFI CID Stylistics Manual, A.1.3 Filmographic Level, p.
+[^199]: This aligns with EN15907 definitions relating to Work types and is different and distinct from Collection Aggregates
+[^200]: BFI CID Stylistics Manual, A.1.3 Filmographic Level, p.
 8